symfony/symfony-docs/components/asset/introduction.rst

    The Asset component manages URL generation and versioning of web assets such as CSS stylesheets, JavaScript files and image files.

-In the past, it was common for web applications to hardcode the URLs of the web assets.
+In the past, it was common for web applications to hardcode URLs of web assets.
 For example:

 .. code-block:: html